AnonymousWP/IOS-Configuration-Generator/README.md

 ## To be added:

  - [x] Add possibility to configure multiple OSPF IDs, areas and network addresses
+ - [ ] Replace existing code by existing libraries, that should make it easier to implement certain functions

 This repository offers two scripts: